int

 17 14,58%

-Overshoot 28,37%
+Busting 28,37%

 How well do you play blackjack?
-Do you know basic strategy?
+Do you know the basic strategy?
 Do you use it in practice?
 Know how to count cards in blackjack?
 Do you know any other techniques for playing professionally?

 Frequently asked Questions